cisagov/ScubaGoggles/baselines/commoncontrols.md

 4. From the drop-down menu, select **Type**.
 5. Select the **System defined** check box.
 6. Click **Apply**.
 7. A list of system defined rules displays.
-For each of the rules from listed above, edit the configuration:
+For each of the rules listed above, edit the configuration:
     1. Select the rule by clicking the table row for the rule.
     2. Click **Next: View Conditions**.
     3. Click **Next: Add Actions**.